spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/keeping-a-project-upgradable.md

 ## 2. Follow development guidelines

-The best way to prevent compatibility issues is to prevent them.
+The best way to resolve compatibility issues is to prevent them.
 Throughout the development cycle, we recommend following our [Project development guidelines](/docs/scos/dev/guidelines/project-development-guidelines.html).

 ## 3. Check if project is upgradable using the Evaluator tool

-The Evaluator tool is part of Spryker SDK that performs a number of checks are based on the static analysis of our tools.
+The Evaluator tool is part of Spryker SDK that performs a number of checks based on the static code analysis of our tools.

 Evaluator provides informative output about your code.
 If all the checks are successful, the tool returns zero messages.